 DJ&A was hired to complete the design development and construction documents for a seasonal potable water system serving the Ok-A-Beh Marina in the Bighorn Canyon National Recreation Area in Montana.
 This well and spring-fed system required upgrades to its spring collection box, underground water storage tank, spring area security/fencing, and water valve vault.
 The main improvement was the addition of a new pumphouse with booster pump, filtration and chlorination treatment systems, and chlorine/turbidity/pH/temperature monitoring equipment.

 Additional tasks included a site visit with report and topographic survey and mapping specifically for the proposed pumphouse site.
 A stamped set of plans and specifications have been sent to the Montana Department of Environmental Quality (MDEQ) for review according to public water system and surface water treatment regulations.
-DJ&A is currently in the Construction Document stage of the project.

 Seasonal systems for recreational facilities with low average day flows and large peak flows during holiday weekends is a challenge for designers and system operators to maintain chlorine residual in the system.
 Between the Marina’s Chief of Maintenance, National Park’s Service engineers, and DJ&A water experts, a good and cost-effective solution for the chlorination system was established.
 In addition, many minor details were necessary when designing connections of old system components with new ones.
 This was true for the spring source, piping, booster pump, electrical equipment and monitoring equipment at the Comfort Station.

 - Conducted topographic survey and mapping

 - Designed new pumphouse with booster pump, chlorination equipment, filtration equipment, electrical/control systems, and monitoring equipment